linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 6 - Options Futures and Other Derivatives/Chapter 22 - Futures Markets.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-10/6361c75c-7c74-4d6c-888c-4b31d441c5ca/f122abf9f60172b1622af06d41d6899602ef7f06af2224e5e1f21dbaa377b249.jpg) necessarily incomplete.
 The nearby box discusses some comparatively fanciful futures markets, sometimes called prediction markets, in which payoffs may be tied to the winner of presidential elections, the box office receipts of a particular movie, or anything else in which participants are willing to take positions.
 Source: Iowa Electronic Markets, downloaded April 20, 2020.

 Outside the futures markets, a well-developed network of banks and brokers has established a forward market in foreign exchange.
 This forward market is not a formal exchange in the sense that the exchange specifies the terms of the traded contract.
 Instead, participants in this over-the-counter market may negotiate for delivery of any quantity of goods at any date, whereas in the formal futures markets contract size and delivery dates are set by the exchange.
 In forward arrangements, banks and brokers simply negotiate contracts for clients (or themselves) as needed.
 This market is huge.
 In London alone, the largest currency market, more than \$3 trillion of currency trades each day.
-An additional\$ 1.5 trillion trades on a typical day in New York.
+An additional \$1.5 trillion trades on a typical day in New York.

 # 22.2 Trading Mechanics